kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_03.rst

 Online manuals
 --------------

 There are on-line manuals which gives information about most commands.
-The manual pages tell you which options a particular command can take, and how each option modifies the behaviour of the command.
+The manual pages tell you which options a particular command can take, and how each option modifies the behavior of the command.
 Type man command to read the manual page for a particular command.

 For example, to find out more about the ``wc`` (word count) command, type